reimagined/resolve/docs/advanced-techniques.md

 Note that reSolve does not force you to use adapters.
 For example, you may need to implement a Read Model on top of some arbitrary system, such as a full-text-search engine, OLAP or a particular SQL database.
 In such case, you can just work with that system in the code of the projection function and query resolver, without writing a new Read Model adapter.

-To learn more about a particular adapter type, refer to the documentation for [reSolve adapter modules](https://github.com/reimagined/resolve/tree/master/packages/adapters).
+To learn more about a particular adapter type, refer to the documentation for the reSolve **[adapters](https://github.com/reimagined/resolve/tree/master/packages/adapters)** package.